ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current.md

 (`ibss = 4`) allows general profiles to be used.

 !!!
 Warning "Bootstrap Current Enforcement"
-    The constraint equation `icc = 92` is responsible for making sure the calculated plasma current is whithin the users desired bounds. `bscfmax` sets the maximum desired value of the bootstrap fraction. `fboot_max` is the f-value to scale this input for the constraint equation.
+    The constraint equation `icc = 92` is responsible for making sure the calculated plasma current is whithin the user's desired bounds. `bscfmax` sets the maximum desired value of the bootstrap fraction. `fboot_max` is the f-value to scale this input for the constraint equation.
     It is not uncommon for the intial conditions of an input file to give a bootstrap current fraction greater than one for some of the models.
 It is recommended to then set initially wide bounds of the associated variables.
-If this fails, the bootstrap current can be enforced by setting `bscfmax` to the negative of the required fraction
+If this fails, the bootstrap current can be set directly by setting `bscfmax` to the negative value of the required fraction.
+This will cause the bootstrap fraction models to be ignored in the rest of the optimisation.

 | `ibss` | Description |
 | :-: | - |